Learning disentangled representation for classical models: Interpretation of -VAE

 How can disentangled representations consist with physical order parameters and exhibit real physical interpretation?
-To see this, we show that the decoder of $\beta$-VAE with Bernoulli likelihood function corresponds to solving a mean-field Hamiltonian at fixed temperature with local effective fields determined by optimization.
+We will show below that the Bernoulli decoder corresponds to a mean-field solver and the hyperfine parameter $\beta$ probes the energy difference between learned phases.